-For comparison purposes, the spending by overnight visitors and daytrippers was converted into an average for all visitors, taking into account the 25/75 distribution between the two segments.
+- For comparison purposes, the spending by overnight visitors and daytrippers was converted into an average for all visitors, taking into account the 25/75 distribution between the two segments.
 The resulting overall average spending per visitor was \$231.
-The value is roughly midway between the average spending amount used in the New York study of \$357 (which is the average of \$425 for Upstate urban airports and \$289 for rural airports) and the average spending amount of \$91 in the other studies.

-Further supporting and illustrating that the assumptions used in this study were rational, Figure AA9 includes an overview of hotel rates in the Airport vicinity.
-The lodging cost included in the spending pattern of \$135 is somewhat higher than the surrounding hotels.
+The value is roughly midway between the average spending amount used in the New York study of \$357 (which is the average of \$425 for Upstate urban airports and \$289 for rural airports) and the average spending amount of \$91 in the other studies. - Further supporting and illustrating that the assumptions used in this study were rational, Figure AA9 includes an overview of hotel rates in the Airport vicinity.
+The lodging cost included in the spending pattern of \$135 is between the average low price of \$108 and average high price of \$208.